dlab-berkeley/Bash-Git/lessons/03_git.md

    file called `text.txt`, which has some text in it of your choosing.
 Then, run `git status` and see what happens.

-5. **Adding a change.** The first step to codifying this change in the `git` history is to add it.
-Once a change is "added", it is placed in a staging area until it is ready for the next step.
+5. **Staging a change.** The first step to codifying this change in the `git` history is to stage it, which is done with the `git add` command.
+Once a change is "added", it is placed in a staging area.
+You can think of this as a "proposal" for the next record in the Git history.
+The proposal is made permanent in the following step.
 To add the file, run `git add test.txt`.
    Then run `git status` to see what happened.

 6. **Committing a change.** Next, once we've added all the changes we want to the staging area, we need to commit them.
 Committing changes entails taking a